-In the blink of an eye, the right punch can send you flying out cold before if you even hit the floor.
-That’s something any professional boxer hopes for or fears if he happens to be on the wrong end of a punch.
-But what happens in the brain when it suffers such trauma?
+In the blink of an eye, a well-landed punch can send you flying out cold before if you even hit the floor.
+That’s something any professional boxer hopes for — or fears, if he happens to be on the wrong end of a punch.
+But what happens within the brain when it suffers such trauma?

-The deceptively simple answer is that the brain is very fragile.
+The brain is very fragile.
 It’s almost entirely made out of blood vessels and nerves.
 We’re talking about a soft, mushy mass of tissue that controls all neural higher functions and commands you as a person.
-But despite this shortcoming, the brain is remarkably resilient at receiving trauma and ‘blackouts’ help in this respect, like a sort of defense mechanism.
+But despite this shortcoming, the brain is remarkably resilient at receiving trauma and ‘blackouts’ help in this respect, acting like a sort of defense mechanism.

 When the brain slams into the skull, you get trauma — brain cells literally start dying from the physical impact.
 This happens multiple times as the brain bounces off the walls of the skull on and off until the energy from the blow is dissipated.

-The trauma causes an overwhelming number of neurotransmitters to fire all at the same time.
-This behavior induces a form of nervous system overload, causing a system crash — a form of temporary paralysis.
+The trauma causes an overwhelming number of neurotransmitters to fire simultaneously.
+This behavior induces a form of nervous system overload, causing a system crash in the form of temporary paralysis.

 Another mechanism that causes loss of consciousness has to do with how blood flows to the brain.
-A reflex area in the brain called the sinus regulates the flow of blood and oxygen to the head, but a good knock on the jaw could jolt the sinus.
+A reflex area in the brain called the sinus regulates the flow of blood and oxygen to the head, but a good knock to the jaw can jolt the sinus.
 This lightning fast altering of the blood and oxygen flow can be enough to cause a blackout.

-It can take anything from a couple of seconds to a couple of minutes before a person can regain consciousness.
-It all depends on the severity of the blow.
+It can take anywhere from a couple of seconds to a couple of minutes before a person can regain consciousness — it all depends on the severity of the blow.
 Some people can shake it off and are only left with a headache.
-Others less fortunate can incur serious medical problems from the concussion, like cerebral bleeding and even death.
+Others that are less fortunate can incur serious medical problems from the concussion, like cerebral bleeding and even death.

 The blow from a KO-quality punch often leaves its victims with memory problems, mood changes, confusion, and a slower information processing speed.
-If you suffer repeated blows, like athletes in contact sports often do, it’s possible to lose brain volume in the frontal and posterior regions of the brain as white matter dies.
+If you suffer repeated blows to the head, like athletes in contact sports often do, it’s possible to lose brain volume in the frontal and posterior regions of the brain as white matter dies.
 Chronic damage such as personality changes and dementia are some of the risks football athletes or boxers face.

 A professional boxer’s punch can pack 400 kilograms of force, but you don’t need to hit that hard to knock someone out.
-Rather, the targeted body parts are far more important.
+Rather, targeting is far more important.
 That’s because, as outlined earlier, knockouts happen when the brain rotates very fast.
-Someone could get hurt pretty bad if hit at the top of the head but he won’t go unconscious.
+Someone could get hurt pretty bad if hit at the top of the head but may not fall unconscious.
 The same blow to the chin or side of the jaw area is a different matter.

 Enjoyed this article?
 Join 40,000+ subscribers to the ZME Science newsletter.
 Subscribe now!